WilliamSteinbrink/InsultGenerator/README.md

 # InsultGenerator
 Currently logs a randomly(ish) generated insult to the console via button click.
-Work in progress.
+Considered finished at this time.

 To operate:
- - open IDE console tab
+ - open index.html in new Chrome tab.
  - press button to generate insult
  - Read it

-To do:
- - Center all elements to center of screen
- - have button press generate text to website instead of console
- - change background image to corresponding animal in the insult.